Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 Options
 --------
 Note: all options will have defaults that may be overwritten by the specified menu "type" (since each will have different use cases).
 But of course the actual value may be modified by the manual options specified by the calling script.

+**`scope` (str) [default: primary]** - a string defining the scope of the menu to create.
+Options include: primary, section.

+- "primary" (default) - will find all top level links with no parents.
+Will default to type=simple, and return 1 level deep only by default.
+But you can specify other menu types and depths.

+- "section" - will find the section where the link to the current page is nested, and will return only that section (not counting the top link).
+If you get a section link you can also call {{ sectionName() }} and {{ sectionLink() }} (see other methods below).

 **`type` (str) [default: simple]** - a string defining the type of menu to create.
 Options include: simple, nested, sitemap, dropdown.